gselander/ace-key-groupcomm-oscore/draft-tiloca-ace-oscoap-joining.md

 This specification builds on the ACE framework for Authentication and Authorization {{I-D.ietf-ace-oauth-authz}} and defines how a client joins an OSCORE group through a resource server acting as Group Manager.
 The client acting as joining node relies on an Access Token, which is bound to a proof-of-possession key and authorizes the access to a specific join resource at the Group Manager.
 Messages exchanged among the participants follow the formats defined in {{I-D.palombini-ace-key-groupcomm}} for provisioning keying material in group communication scenarios.

 In order to achieve communication security, proof-of-possession and server authentication, the client and the Group Manager leverage protocol-specific profiles of ACE.
-These include {{I-D.ietf-ace-dtls-authorize}} and {{I-D.ietf-ace-oscore-profile}}, as well as possible forthcoming profiles that comply with the requirements in Appendix C of {{I-D.ietf-ace-oauth-authz}}.
+These include also possible forthcoming profiles that comply with the requirements in Appendix C of {{I-D.ietf-ace-oauth-authz}}.

 ## Terminology {#ssec-terminology}

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in BCP 14 {{RFC2119}}{{RFC8174}} when, and only when, they appear in all capitals, as shown here.

 Readers are expected to be familiar with the terms and concepts described in the ACE framework for authentication and authorization {{I-D.ietf-ace-oauth-authz}}.
-Message exchanges are presented as RESTful protocol interactions, for which HTTP {{RFC7231}} provides useful terminology.

-The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}} and {{I-D.ietf-ace-actors}}.
+The terminology for entities in the considered architecture is defined in OAuth 2.0 {{RFC6749}}.
 In particular, this includes Client (C), Resource Server (RS), and Authorization Server (AS).

 Readers are expected to be familiar with the terms and concepts related to the CoAP protocol described in {{RFC7252}} {{RFC7390}}.
 Note that, unless otherwise indicated, the term "endpoint" is used here following its OAuth definition, aimed at denoting resources such as /token and /introspect at the AS and /authz-info at the RS.
 This document does not use the CoAP definition of "endpoint", which is "An entity participating in the CoAP protocol".